 There is synchronised music that is piped in through the speakers along the waterfront.
 You can also enjoy the musical program by tuning to Radio FM 97.6 - 98.9.

-This is the very first large scale fireworks extravaganza the city has hosted in five years.
-It will be a magical production featuring nine launch points in Victoria Harbour.
-For the first time, besides the usual barges, there will be an additional six pontoons shooting the massive HK18 million (US$2.3 million) spectacular in unprecedented fashion.
-The three barges can shoot fireworks up as high as 250 metres, the six pontoons can shoot up to 100 metres.
+This is a magical production featuring some nine launch points in Victoria Harbour.
+Besides the usual barges, there are also an additional six pontoons shooting the massive show in spectacular fashion.
+The three barges in the harbour can shoot fireworks up as high as 250 metres, the six pontoons can shoot up to 100 metres.

 Where?: Victoria Harbour